JoergBitzer/AudioDevOrga/installReadMe.md

 in VS use Ctrl+Shift+P (Command Palette) -> CMake Select Variant -> Choose Release or Debug

 For Windows check if the MSVC Redistributables (2015-2019) are installed.
+If not, install.

 ### Find a plugin host (You should test your plugin with as many hosts as possible)